zhangcal/Test2RepoGIS3/ReadME.md

 explanation of why some places have higher pokemon densities than other.
 A spawn location appearing in a particular place may be more likely if that location has many neighboring Pokemon spawn points.
-I further explore this theory below in seciton 8.
+I further explore this theory below in section 8.

 # 8 Methods and results: Point pattern analysis